ttypic/swift-klib-plugin/README.md

 ### Setup swiftklib extension

-Then you need to add `cinterop` for target platforms in your Kotlin Multiplatform Plugin.
-There is no need to configure it or add `.def` file, all configuration will be done automatically by Swift Klib
+Then you need to add `cinterop` for target platforms in your **Kotlin Multiplatform Plugin**.
+There is no need to configure it or add `.def` file, all configuration will be done automatically by **Swift Klib**.

 ```kotlin
 kotlin {